24 Hour Crisis Support

-Lifeline provides all Australians experiencing a personal crisis with access to online and telephone crisis support and suicide prevention services.
+Lifeline provides all Australians experiencing a personal crisis with access to 24/7 crisis support and suicide prevention services.
 Find out how these services can help you, a friend or a loved one.

 13 11 14 is a confidential telephone crisis support service available 24/7 from a landline, payphone or mobile.

-Anyone across Australia experiencing a personal crisis or thinking about suicide can contact Lifeline.
-Regardless of age, gender, ethnicity, religion or sexual orientation our trained volunteers are ready to listen, provide support and referrals.
+Anyone across Australia experiencing a personal crisis or thinking about suicide can contact Lifeline WA.
+Regardless of age, gender, ethnicity, religion or sexual orientation our highly-trained volunteers are ready to listen, provide support and referrals.

 If life is in immediate danger call 000.